LA fires update: Is it safe to travel to California and is LAX closed?

 “Be prepared to take alternative routes to avoid road closures and come to a complete stop when lights are flashing red or malfunctioning during the Palisades Fire,” the City of Malibu added.

-Various closures, suspensions and cancellations continue on the Metro Los Angeles, however, the LA County Supervisor has authorised free fares systemwide on the metro for as long as the conditions last.
+The Metro Los Angeles said that all rail lines are currently running regular service, but there are a few service impacts on some bus routes due to the wildfires.
+The LA County Supervisor has authorised free fares systemwide on the metro for as long as the conditions last.

 Amtrak’s Pacific Surfliner is offering $10 fares for travel anywhere between San Diego and San Luis Obispo until 24 January.

-After two days of closure, Universal Studios Hollywood and Universal CityWalk announced that they would re-open on 10 January and would resume regular operating hours.
+After two days of closure, Universal Studios Hollywood and Universal CityWalk announced that they reopened on 10 January and have resumed regular operating hours.

 “We extend our heartfelt sympathies to those impacted by the recent and ongoing fires, as well as our deepest appreciation to the first responders for their valiant and ongoing efforts during this difficult time,” the park said in an update to guests.